PierreExeter/custom_gym_envs/README.md

 ### Turtlebot2 Maze ROS

-The Turtlebot2 in ROS / Gazebo.
+The Turtlebot2 robot in ROS / Gazebo.
 The goal is to avoid touching the walls.
 Adapted from [this repo](https://bitbucket.org/theconstructcore/openai_examples_projects/src/master/).

 <img src="imgs/turtlebot2_maze.gif"/>

 ### Turtlebot2 Wall ROS

-The Turtlebot2 in ROS / Gazebo.
+The Turtlebot2 robot in ROS / Gazebo.
 The goal is to avoid touching the wall.
 Adapted from [this repo](https://bitbucket.org/theconstructcore/openai_examples_projects/src/master/).

 <img src="imgs/turtlebot2_wall.gif"/>